neonmik/Wave-Machine-Firmware/README.md

         + Finally added Multicore support (hadware functions on one side, synth/dac on another)

     + MIDI:
+        + Feature: Added MIDI Clock out.
+MIDI clock sync message are sent at 24ppqn from the internal BPM clock.
         + Moved MIDI clock tracking to a sample based time instead of blocking MCU function.
         + Bugfix: Several bugs were caused by the UART MIDI implementation not formating messages correctly.
 This has been fixed by a major rewrite of the UART MIDI parsing code, along with an update to the MIDI message handling code.
         + Improved MIDI handling logic by moving the MIDI Channel verification earlier.